 But is this substitute as good as appears?
 Let’s find out.

 Vitrified tiles are available in an arrayed assortment of colours, designs, textures and prints.
 Vitrified tiles or porcelain tiles can be found in anti-skid, granular or glossy variants.
 They sometimes combine such designing elements within their synthesizing materials that they easily simulate natural flooring options like wood and marble.

-Marble are more porous than the vitrified tiles, yes, but application of sealant from time to time fixes the problem of moisture and porosity and also brings back the lustrous finish anew.
+Marble is more porous than the vitrified tiles, but the application of sealant from time to time fixes the problem of moisture and porosity and also brings back the lustrous finish anew.
 Staining is an issue where vitrified tiles seemingly beat marble but if cleaned immediately the stains and spills do not get absorbed.
-Also, the porosity of marble varies from quality to quality and R K Marble offers the low-porosity imported marble variants that are stain resistant to a large degree.
+Also, the porosity of marble varies from quality to quality and R K Marble offers the low-porosity imported marble variants that are stain-resistant to a large degree.

 The maintenance of marble doesn’t require all that much- just a mild liquid soap in water, wiped clean and dried thoroughly will leave your floors gleaming.
 Vitrified tiles have differing levels of maintenance depending upon their texture and might require scrubbing and laborious processes of cleaning.

-The varieties of colour, hues and artistic appeal drawn out by marble is the reason why it is the choice of flooring for the most luxurious interiors.
+The varieties of colour, hues and artistic appeal of marble are the chief reasons why it is the choice of flooring for the most luxurious interiors.
 The natural gleam offered by marble after finishing is the reason why no one ever regrets opting for marble.
 See this flooring plan of a kitchen and verify this for yourself: